programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ```
 From here, turn the dictionary into a pandas DataFrame.
 This step will organize the texts into a table of rows and columns – in this case, the first column will contain the names of the files, and the second column will contain the content of each file.
 ```
-# Turn dictionary into a Dataframe
+# Turn dictionary into a DataFrame
 paper_df = pd.DataFrame(d)
 paper_df.head()
 ```